How to Handle Dementia Accusations

 COVID-19 Vaccines: Where, When, How & Why to Get It

-The U.S. Food and Drug Administration recently authorized the emergency use of two vaccines to prevent COVID-19: one for people 16 years of age and older, and another for people ages 18 and older.
+The U.S. Food and Drug Administration recently authorized the emergency use of two vaccines to prevent COVID-19: one for people 16 and older and another for people ages 18 and older.
 (There is no vaccine approved yet for children under age 16.)
-Both vaccines require two doses per person, roughly three to…
+Both vaccines require two doses per person, roughly three to four weeks apart.…

 Read More